rintoj/callout/README.md

 API
 ---

-### setTheme(theme)

-Set theme.
-Valid values are 'dark', 'light', 'normal'
+## Constructor: Callout

 **Parameters**

+**content**: `String`, Specify content for the callout within this member.

-**theme**: `String`, Valid values are 'dark', 'light', 'normal'
+**theme**: `String`, Theme.
+Valid values are 'dark', 'light', 'default'.
+Default value is 'default'

-**Returns**: `Callout`, Returns 'this' to enable method chaining

-### setSize(width, height)

-Set size of the callout

-**Parameters**

-**width**: `Number`, Width in pixels

-**height**: `Number`, height in pixels

-**Returns**: `Callout`, Returns 'this' to enable method chaining

-### setArrow(direction)

-Set arrow's direction

-**Parameters**

-**direction**: `String`, Allowed directions are:
-                                        top,
-                                        right,
-                                        bottom,
-                                        left,
-                                        top-left,
-                                        top-right,
-                                        bottom-left,
-                                        bottom-right,
-                                        right-top,
-                                        right-left,
-                                        left-top,
-                                        left-bottom
-                                        Arrow will be removed if no value or invalid value is given

-**Returns**: `Callout`, Returns 'this' to enable method chaining
+**size**: `Object`, Expect an object with 'width' and 'height'.
+Eg: {width: 25, height: 25}

+**autohide**: `Booean`, If set to true callout will be made hidden when focus is lost; default value is true.

+**container**: `String | Node`, If specified, callout will try to position itself within the specified dom node; default value is body

+**preferredLocations**: `Array`, The preferred locations of callout.
+This must be a subset of allowed location.
+Any other value will be ignored.

+**allowedLocations**: `Array`, Locations that are allowed for the callout.
+Valid values are "top", "top-left", "top-right", "right", "right-top", "right-bottom", "bottom", "bottom-right", "bottom-left", "left", "left-top", "left-bottom"

 ### show(target, preferredLocations)

-Show call out and position it around a view port or a node.
-All the positions from the preferred locations and the reset of the positions from the allowed positions will be iterated until a position is found that places callout's viewport within the container's view port without overflowing.
-If no suitable position is found the last position is taken.
+Show callout and position it around a view port or a node.
+All the valid positions from the preferred locations and the reset of the positions from the allowed positions will be iterated until a position is found that places callout's viewport within the container's view port without overflowing.
+If no suitable position the callout is place within the target node.

 **Parameters**

-**target**: `Object`, A dom node or an instance of jQuery.Event
+**target**: `Node | jQuery.Event`, (Mandatory) Dom node or an instance of jQuery.Event

-**preferredLocations**: `Array`, (optional) Array of prefered locations; Valid values are:
+**preferredLocations**: `Array`, (optional) Array of prefered locations;
-                                    top, right, bottom, left.
-                                    Following values are allowed only if target is a dom node: top-left,
-                                    top-right,
-                                    bottom-left,
-                                    bottom-right,
-                                    right-top,
-                                    right-left,
-                                    left-top,
-                                    left-bottom

 **Returns**: `Callout`, Returns 'this' to enable method chaining